GoogleChrome/web.dev/src/site/content/en/blog/variable-fonts/index.md

 these 4 aspects can be used to fine tune any other axis.

 The XTRA axis in Amstelvar allows you to adjust the "white" per mille value, as shown above.
-Using little bits of XTRA in opposite directions, the words widhts are evened out.
+Using little bits of XTRA in opposite directions, the words' widths are evened out.

-## Thanks {: .hide-from-toc }
+## Thanks

 This article would have only been made possible with the help of the following
 people: